Srilekha77/RestService/Readme.md

-#Steps to run this project
+#Steps to run this project from an IDE

 * Clone this repository into your local directory.
 * Open this project in any of the IDE's of your choice.
 * This project uses SpringBoot.
 * Run this application as a Java application.
 (The main class is located in src/java/com/boot/App.java)
 * The SpringBoot application should start at localhost:8585/

+# To start this application from command line, go to the directory and run the following maven command.
+* mvn spring-boot:run

 #Description: